 Alvaro Morata is a doubt with a knee injury and Mateo Kovacic remains out with a thigh problem having picked up the injury in last weeks win over Manchester City.

 Brighton do not appear to have anyone missing for the game, the only fitness worry is Iranian striker Jahanbakhsh.

 Predicted line-up (4-4-1-1): Ryan; Bruno Saltor, Balogun, Dunk, Bernardo; Knockaert, Propper, Stephens, March; Gross; Murray

 Predicted line-up (4-3-3): Kepa; Azpilicueta, David Luiz, Rudiger, Alonso; Kante, Kovacic, Jorginho; Pedro, Hazard, Willian

 - Brighton have lost each of their last eight games against Chelsea in all competitions, conceding 18 goals and scoring just once in return.

 - Chelsea have won each of their six games against Brighton in league competition; their best 100% record against a single opponent in league history.

 - Brighton are looking for their first victory against Chelsea in any competition since January 1933, when they won 2-1 in an FA Cup third round tie.

 - Chelsea have won their first two Premier League games against Brighton without conceding (2-0 and 4-0) – the only other team they have won their first three games against in the competition without conceding is Portsmouth (won the first six without conceding).

 Chelsea are backed as clear favourites for the win at 1/2 with bet365 and Brighton come in at 13/2.
-The draw is priced at 7/2 and alternatively you can check out the latest new sites for online betting.
+The draw is priced at 7/2.

 What time does it start?